jwei8/Fly-Simple-Logbook/README.md

 - I can improve the design of my program by creating an Interface that specifies the behavior of creating a new log entry.
 There are some semantic coupling in my program right now, where the GUI relies on the LogBook Entry class to implement the methods related to create a new log entry.
 Using an Interface can reduce the coupling in my program.
-- I can also extract an abstract Interface from my LogbookRecord class.
-It can reduce coupling in my program and improve its cohesion.
+- The AddEntryGUI has access to my model package to make use of methods for storing information and display them.
+It has two responsibilities at the moment.
-- With the added abstract interface, I can also implement the AircraftRecord and Aircraft classes into my GUI.
-It would be easier to accomplish with less coupling.
+This introduces semantic coupling in my program and decreases the cohesiveness of my program.
+I can create a new class in my GUI package that intakes information and transfer it to another class where it is responsible for displaying the panel only.
+This will make my program more cohesive and reduce coupling.